pypa/distlib/docs/tutorial.rst

 By default, the handler will attempt to match domains, including wildcard matching.
 This means that (for example) you access ``foo.org`` or ``www.foo.org`` which have a certificate for ``*.foo.org``, the domains will match.
-If the domains don't match, the handler raises :class:`URLError`.
+If the domains don't match, the handler raises a :class:`CertificateError` (a subclass of :class:`ValueError`).

 Domain mismatches can, however, happen for valid reasons.
 Say a hosting server ``bar.com`` hosts ``www.foo.org``, which we are trying to access using SSL.
 If